upstage-org/upstage/docs/user_manual.rst

 Selecting (Holding)
 =======================================================
 To select an avatar present on the stage, double click it.
 When you actively control an avatar, you will see a spinning red pointer above it.
-The holding avatar is important, you can make a lot of things with him like : make him speach, moove him, resize him, bring him to front or back, rotate it, chance his opacity, speedness and animated.
-And of course you can also delete from the Stage.
+The holding avatar is important.
+You can do a lot of things with it like : make it speak, move it, resize it, bring it to the front or back, rotate it, as well as change its opacity, speed and animation.
+And of course, you can also delete it from the stage.

 .. _avatars-movement:

 Movement
 =======================================================
-You want to place the avatar in another corner of the Stage.
-Just drag'n'drop in his new place.
+You want to place the avatar in another corner of the stage?
+Just drag'n'drop it to its new location.

 .. _avatars-scaling:

 Resizing
 =======================================================
-When the avatar is holding, a box with with handles around the avatar.
-If you drag'n'drop the handle, this automatically resize the avatar.
+When you select an avatar, a box with with handles around the avatar appears.
+If you drag'n'drop the handle, this automatically resizes the avatar.
+Doing this will preserve the original proportions.

 .. _avatars-rotation:

 Rotating
 =======================================================
-When you see the box around the avatar, clic right with the mouse.
-A context menu appear; Select rotation +45deg or -45deg to rotate the avatar.
+When you see the box around the avatar, right click with the mouse.
+A context menu will appear; Select rotation +45deg or -45deg to rotate the avatar.

 Change opacity
 =======================================================
-By default the avatar appear with full opacity.
-The greend slider at the left side of the avatar allow to decrease or after increase his opacity.
+By default the avatar will appear with full opacity.
+The greend slider at the left side of the avatar allows you to decrease or increase the opacity.

 Bring to front or Send to back
 =======================================================